WarFox/cv/sources/cv.md

 - Polyglot software engineer now focusing on Data Engineering and Clojure
 - Previous experience in Java, Scala, Node.js, Python (and Ruby for Chef)
-- Machine learning and data pipeline projects using Apache Spark, AWS EMR, Azure HDInsights and Elasticsearch.
+- Machine learning and data pipeline projects using Apache Spark, AWS EMR, and Elasticsearch.
 - Language and platform agnostic approach for problem-solving with a focus on keeping it simple.
 - Fan of automation and DevOps tools like Terraform, Ansible, Chef and always does CI/CD
-- Worked on cloud platforms like AWS and Azure
+- AWS Certified Solutions Architect - Associate
 - Experience in Banking, Social Media, Advertising, Travel, and Government sector domains.
 - Experience working in Agile (Scrum, Kanban) methodology with test-driven